Helland, St Helena

 in one of the south windows

-impaled with those of Heale
+impaling those of Heale

 (gules, a bend fusilly, with a label for difference).